Does Social Security Call You?

 - File a police report and FTC fraud report.
 File a report with local law enforcement and visit the FTC’s fraud portal to report the Social Security scam call.
 Provide as much information as possible to help government agencies investigate the case further.

 - Submit a complaint with the FBI Internet Criminal Complaint Center (IC3).
 If the scammer used online communications to defraud you, file a complaint with the FBI Internet Criminal Complaint Center (IC3).
 The IC3 will forward this information to federal, state, local, or international law enforcement for further investigation.

 - Call the SSA fraud hotline.
 Report the scam call to the SSA fraud hotline at 1-800-269-0271 or submit an online fraud report at oig.ssa.gov.

-SSA Imposters Made Two Billion Scam Calls in 2021.
+SSA Imposters Made Two Billion Scam Calls.
 Aura Can Help

 Here are five steps that you can take to stop SSA imposters from defrauding you: